imabedalghafer/sles_ha_cluster/README.md

 ## Tools required to run it:
 * WSL (windows subsystem for linux) or any Linux system
 * Azure CLI installed on the machine and already logged in
+* A ready ssh RSA key pair for the user running the script on the Linux VM (you can use ssh-keygen -t rsa to generate).

 ---------------------
 ## limitations: